knime/knime-bigdata/com.knime.bigdata.spark/InstallJobServer4KNIME.md

 The Job-Server does currently not support user credentials.
 This means that anybody who has access to the server where the Job-Server is running can start and stop contexts and jobs.

 It might be advisable to re-start the Job-Server every once in a while and to clean-up the `rootdir`.
-Either remove the entire directory or only the jar files under `rootdir`/filedao/data
+Either remove the entire directory or only the jar files under `rootdir`.
+At times, the Job-Server cannot be restarted when large tables were serialized from KNIME to Spark.
+It fails with a message similar to "java.io.UTFDataFormatException: encoded string too long: 6653559 bytes".
+In that case it is advisable to clear the entire `rootdir`.